DaveMielke/NBP/b2g/doc/UserInterface/Navigation/directional.rst

 * If within a set of pages then move to the next page.

+Space+Left moves
-Space+Left moves to the first element of a list, to the first page of a group, etc.
+to the first element of a list, to the first character of a line, to the first page of a group, etc.

+Space+Right moves
-Space+Right moves to the last element of a list, to the last page of a group, etc.
+to the last element of a list, to the last character of a line, to the last page of a group, etc.

 These keys act differently within some other contexts.
 For those details, see: